Edit Page

 Mikhail Voskresensky

-He distinguished himself with the feats like All Chopin in 9 recitals, All Beethoven's Sonatas in 7 recitals, All 27 Mozart Concertos in 4 seasons and recordings, All Scriabin Sonatas in recordings.
-His other numerous discs were released by labels Melodia, Triton, Victor, Classical Records, Aquarius and Supraphon.
+He distinguished himself with feats like all Chopin in nine recitals, all Beethoven's Sonatas in seven recitals, all 27 Mozart Concertos in four seasons and recordings, and all Scriabin Sonatas in recordings.
+His other numerous discs were released by the Melodia, Triton, Victor, Classical Records, Aquarius and Supraphon labels.

-He enjoyed performing with more than 150 conductors including extraordinary Franz Konwitschny, Yevgeny Svetlanov, Kurt Mazur, Kirill Kondrashin, Charles Dutoit, Gennady Rozhdestvensky, John Pritchard, Arvids Jansons and Yury TemirkanovMr.
+Voskresensky enjoyed performing with more than 150 conductors including Franz Konwitschny, Yevgeny Svetlanov, Kurt Mazur, Kirill Kondrashin, Charles Dutoit, Gennady Rozhdestvensky, John Pritchard, Arvids Jansons, and Yury Temirkanov.

-Following the steps of his teacher Lev Oborin, he rose to become the longest-serving Professor in the history of his alma mater.
-His preeminent teaching is in demand in many world's major conservatories and universities.
-This success can be measured by the fact that his students have won 120 top prizes at world's major international competitions.
+Following the steps of his teacher Lev Oborin, he rose to become the longest-serving professor in the history of his alma mater.
+His preeminent teaching is in demand in many of the world's major conservatories and universities.
+This success can be measured by the fact that his students have won 120 top prizes at the world's major international competitions.